Wills and Personal Planning Resources

 Free Referral Programs

-• LSLAP Clinic: UBC’s Law Students Legal Advice Program helps low-income people draft wills for estates under $25,000, representation agreements, powers of attorney, and advanced directives.
+• LSLAP Clinic(link is external): UBC’s Law Students Legal Advice Program helps low-income people draft wills for estates under $25,000, representation agreements, powers of attorney, and advanced directives.
 Available in the Lower Mainland only.

 Low-cost Referral Programs